 - Allow members to edit biographical information and who can see their profile—Enable this option to allow members to modify the biographical information in their profile and specify who can see their profile.

-You may also see the following options if your organization was created prior to mid September 2018 and configured with these settings disabled.
-It is recommended that you enable these two security settings.
+You may also see the following option if your organization was created prior to mid September 2018 and configured with this setting disabled.
+It is recommended that you enable this security setting:

 Allow access to the organization through HTTPS only—Enable this option to ensure that your organization's data as well as any temporary identification tokens that allow access to your data are encrypted during communications over the internet.
 Once enabled, check your organization to confirm that nothing is affected, such as your home page, maps, scenes, and apps.
 For example, you may need to update layers to use HTTPS in your maps and scenes.

-Sixty days after enabling these settings, the disable option will no longer be available on the Organization page.
+Sixty days after enabling this setting, the disable option will no longer be available on the Organization page.